ebabel-games/magicalhex/GAME-MECHANICS.md

 #### Note on looting

 Looting demons is always free for all.
 First come, first served.
 Kill stealing is not against the rules of the game.
-Humans and animals never drop any loot, only demons or the expired corpse of another Necromancer do.
+Humans and animals never drop any loot, only demons do.
+It's also possible to steal from the expired corpse of another Necromancer or a treasure chest where a Necromancer has stored his belongings.

 ### Magic fighting system